 Partnering with a highly rated and experienced funeral home to arrange for final services needs will bring comfort as you say this impossibly challenging farewell.
 The kindly experts at Davenport Funeral Home are more than qualified and prepared to assist you with all things funeral and cremation in West Union, SC.
 Please reach out to us to learn more about how we can make this time just a tiny bit easier.
-Our funeral home can be found at 311 South Carolina 11, West Union, SC 29696.
+Our funeral home can be found at 311 S Highway 11, West Union, SC 29696.
 Please call (864) 638-3611 for immediate, upcoming, or future needs.

 Funeral Home and Cremations FAQs